thelazycamel/rubychain/README.md

 It is heavily inspired by the python version which can be found here: https://dev.to/aunyks/lets-build-the-tiniest-blockchain

+There are only 2 classes which are /lib/rubychain/chain and /lib/rubychain/block

+`Rubychain::Chain` for creating, updating and exploring the blockchain

+`Rubychain::Block` for creating each individual block

+Check out the instructions below or the specs to see how it all works

 ## Installation

 Add this line to your application's Gemfile: